 Day 14 – Relief

 Kind of like it when the easy day comes around.
 It was my second time doing the Relief Workout and I’m glad it came after two consecutive days of double header softball games.
-If it would of been any other Asylum Workout I might have passed on it as I was feeling beat up today.
+If it would have been any other Asylum Workout I might have passed on it as I was feeling beat up today.

 The moves are not that hard and Shaun T takes it easy on you during this workout.
 Most of this workout involves stretching and breathing.
 I’ve been tracking my progress with the workouts and how I do them with videos.
 This is the full Relief Workout sped up.
 Did not want to do a whole lot of editing because its such a short workout.

 Almost done with week 2 of the Asylum workout.
-Tomorrow is Speed & Agility.
-Should be rested up by then for it.

 Day 15 – Speed & Agility

 Getting better at the moves.
 Those in and out ab moves are still tough.
 I can get about half of them before I have to go back to the first box to complete them.
 Better off getting as many moves in with good form then doing sloppy moves just to say I almost did it.
 Did not have to wear the knee brace today.
 Feel like my knee is starting to get strong enough where I don’t have to wear it.
-Took a little video of myself so I can see how I’m progressing through the Speed and Agility workout.

 Day 16 – Vertical Plyo